 Helping young people understand their past and the heritage of their community helps them put their own lives into a social context.
-Our heritage projects provide young people with an invaluable insight into their community.
+Our Heritage Programme provides young people with an invaluable insight into their community.
 In helping them develop a greater appreciation of their past, they develop a greater understanding of their future.

-Take a look at the fabulous anthologies that the children have produced as part of our Heritage projects.Click here to take a look
+Take a look at the fabulous anthologies that the children have produced as part of our Heritage Programme.Click here to take a look